microsoftgraph/msgraph-sample-spfx/tutorial/01-intro.md

 This tutorial teaches you how to build a [SharePoint client-side web part](https://docs.microsoft.com/sharepoint/dev/spfx/web-parts/overview-client-side-web-parts) that uses the Microsoft Graph API to retrieve calendar information for a user.

 > [!TIP]
 > If you prefer to just download the completed tutorial, you can download or clone the [GitHub repository](https://github.com/microsoftgraph/msgraph-training-spfx).
-See the README file in the **demo** folder for instructions on configuring the app with an app ID.

 ## Prerequisites